Fabio752/Blue/team/README-INDIV-sk3017.md

 added trace to error reporting which (additionally to current Ast) provides a better context for debugging.
-When error is encountered and returned the appropriate functions add their 'part' to the trace.
+When error is encountered and returned the appropriate function is added to the trace stack.

 3. **more built-in support and change to list**